paywell/paywell-bill/README.md

     - should provide what is the current balance and what amount has remained for the bill to be cleared
 - A paycode will be used to pay if wallet has enough balance to pay

-## TODO
-- [ ] should be able to generate pay reference
-- [ ] should be able to generate paycode
-- [ ] should be able to save bill
-- [ ] should be able to clear bill
-- [ ] should be able to send paycode over sms
-- [ ] should be able to send pay reference over paycode

 ## Testing
 * Clone this repository